D3strukt0r/OrbitronDev-Blog/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/D3strukt0r/service-blog/tags).
+For the versions available, see the [tags on this repository]https://github.com/D3strukt0r/generation-2-blog-api/tags).

 ## Authors

-* **Manuele Vaccari** - *Initial work* - Copied work from previous project [OrbitronDev](https://github.com/D3strukt0r/OrbitronDev)
+* **Manuele Vaccari** - [D3strukt0r](https://github.com/D3strukt0r) - *Initial work*

-See also the list of [contributors](https://github.com/D3strukt0r/service-blog/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/D3strukt0r/generation-2-blog-api/contributors) who participated in this project.

 ## License

-This project is licensed under a copy of the MEGA Limited Code Review License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments

-* Hat tip to anyone who's code was used (Especially Stackoverflow)
+* Hat tip to anyone whose code was used
+* Inspiration
+* etc